FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 1.7. checkMethodAuth

-Check whether the account has permission to call a contract interface.
+Check whether the account has permission to call a contract interface

 ```shell
 # Set the set of the contract with address 0x600E41F494CbEEd1936D5e0a293AEe0ab1746c7b(string) for whitelist mode